-Recommendations for changes and amendments to these regulations will be welcomed by the Provost, and such changes as experience demonstrates should be made will be made in a manner and at such times as conform to Franklin & Marshall procedures.
+Recommendations for changes and amendments to these regulations will be welcomed by the Provost, and such changes as experience demonstrates should be made in a manner and at such times as conform to Franklin & Marshall procedures.

 5. FERPA for Families